Hugo-Persson/portfolio/src/content/blog/publish-cargo-app-with-github-actions.md

         run: cargo build --verbose --locked --release --target ${{ matrix.target }}
 ```

+We will now have the environment setup for each platform to be able to compile our Rust app.

 ### Build and attach the Binary to the Release

+Now we want to actually compile the binary and attach it to the release.
+We can do this as follows:

 ```yaml
 - name: Build Binary